Xenon Pictures Brings a Bevy of Blaxploitation Titles to VOD This July

 I will never profess to be well learned in the ways of the Blaxploitation genre, but if there was ever a time to dive right into it it will be this July on VOD.
 Xenon Pictures (Straight Outta Compton) is releasing a lineup of remastered Blaxploitation titles next month on most VOD platforms, a dozen in all.

 Next month we can watch Sweet Sweetback, Dolemite, The Human Tornado, Disco Godfather, Petey Wheatstraw, Welcome to Death Row, The Muthers, Blackenstein, Penitentiary, Penitentiary II, Death Force and Lord Shango.
-Uncork'd Media are setting up the titles on VOD and you should be able to find them on major players like iTunes, Amazon, Google Play and more.
+You should be able to find these titles on major players like iTunes, Amazon, Google Play and more.

 Below we have nearly every trailer for each release and some promotional images as well.
 Enjoy, suckas!